-- Share of non-renewable energy consumption and production - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises consideration of these PAI indicators in their disclosures.
+- Share of non-renewable energy consumption and production - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons)

+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises

+In addition, first product manufacturers explicitly state the consideration of these PAI indicators in their disclosures.
 Scalable Capital will monitor the further development of the industry standard, availability and resilience of these disclosures and, in the event of a corresponding positive finding, adjust the explanation of the consideration of the main adverse effects on sustainability factors accordingly, if necessary.